-Dixon Landing Road Crossing.
+Dixon Landing Road Crossing

 There are two alignment options at Dixon Landing Road - Retained Cut Option and At Grade Option.

-Under the Retained Cut Option, Dixon Landing Road would remain at grade, but be supported over the BART retained cut on a new roadway bridge structure.
+Retained Cut Option.
+Dixon Landing Road would remain at grade, but be supported over the BART retained cut on a new roadway bridge structure.
 The existing at-grade freight train crossing would remain in place.
 Gates would continue to be used to protect the public from the train movements, including bells, flashing lights, and honking train horns.
 Traffic would continue to be impeded by train movements, as it is today.
-Construction of the Retained Cut Option would require a minimal closure of lanes during various construction stages.
+The entire duration of construction-related closures on Dixon Landing Road for the Retained Cut Option would take 30 months and would require a minimal closure of lanes during various construction stages.
 Construction activities would accommodate the traffic volumes, and diversions onto nearby streets would not be required.
 For this reason, an intersection level of service analysis for diversion routes is not required.
 Mitigation is not required.

-Under the At Grade Option, Dixon Landing Road would be reconstructed as a roadway underpass with BART passing over the roadway on a new at grade bridge structure.
+At Grade Option.
+Dixon Landing Road would be reconstructed as a roadway underpass with BART passing over the roadway on a new at grade bridge structure.
 Under this option, all three transportation modes - Dixon Landing Road, BART and freight operations - would be grade separated.
 Traffic along Dixon Landing Road would not be impeded by freight train activity.
-Also, an adjacent cross street to the west of the BART alignment, Milmont Drive, would be lowered due to the slope of Dixon Landing Road.
+Also, an adjacent cross street to the west of the

+BART alignment, Milmont Drive, would be lowered due to the slope of Dixon Landing Road.
 There are two options under consideration for construction of the At Grade Option: full closure or partial closure of Dixon Landing Road during construction.

-Under the At Grade Option, the entire duration of construction-related closures on Dixon Landing Road for the full closure option would take 18 months.
-There would be 6 months of temporary (weekend and evening) lane closures, then Dixon Landing Road would be fully closed for 6 months.
-The last 6 months of construction would consist of partial, temporary (evening and weekend) lane closures.
+At Grade Option - Full Closure.
+The entire duration of construction-related closures on Dixon Landing Road for the full closure option would take 30 months.
+There Dixon Landing Road would be fully closed for 12 months.
+The remaining 18 months of construction, prior to and after the full closure, would consist of partial, temporary (evening and weekend) lane closures.
 Full closure of Dixon Landing Road would adversely affect traffic at the following three intersections: 1) Dixon Landing Road/Milmont Drive, 2) Kato Road/Milmont Drive, and 3) Kato Road-Scott Creek Road/Warm Springs Boulevard.
 Increased traffic congestion would result from the diversion of east-west traffic from Dixon Landing Road onto Kato Road.
 The 6-month closure of the Dixon Landing Road would be scheduled to avoid the 6-month closure of Kato Road during construction.